Model examples

 For inorganic materials such as simple ionic crystals, only a few parameters are needed to accurately model the system.

-For example, diagram below shows a set of potential parameters for magnesium oxide crystal.
-It is highly ionic and there is no covalent bond.
-This means the total energy of the system consists of only the non-bonded components:
+For example, the diagram below shows a set of potential parameters for a magnesium oxide crystal.
+It is highly ionic and there are no covalent bonds.
+This means the total energy of the system consists of just non-bonded components:

 ../../_images/ff13_1.png